-- Solar PV schemes are not located on visually prominent upper slopes, especially those that are open in character. - Open hill tops remain free of development. - The intimate scale of the landscape is maintained by ensuring schemes are in scale with the area in which they are located. - Locate development on brownfield sites or near existing settlement/ development so that the most remote areas remain free of development. - The diverse land cover patterns that characterise this LCT are maintained and solar PV development does not dominate any one area. - Solar PV development does no adversely affect areas of valued areas of seminatural habitat and woodland.
+- Solar PV schemes are not located on visually prominent upper slopes, especially those that are open in character. - Open hill tops remain free of development. - The intimate scale of the landscape is maintained by ensuring schemes are in scale with the area in which they are located. - Locate development on brownfield sites or near existing settlement/ development so that the most remote areas remain free of development. - The diverse land cover patterns that characterise this LCT are maintained and solar PV development does not dominate any one area.

-• Solar PV development does not adversely affect the integrity of areas of medieval enclosures, Barton fields, orchards, or historic parks and gardens.
+- Solar PV development does not adversely affect areas of valued areas of seminatural habitat and woodland. - Solar PV development does not adversely affect the integrity of areas of medieval enclosures, Barton fields, orchards, or historic parks and gardens, including the Bridwell estate and Killerton House (the latter in East Devon).